johncyril/johncyril.github.io/_posts/2012-01-12-diary-of-an-unseasoned-traveller.md

 This is my second trip abroad on my own.
 One of many that I hope will follow.
 And, though probably I cannot help it, this is most definitely not the way forward.
 I certainly wish for the day when I can happily afford the JD, coke and peanuts treatment with consistency and nonchalance.

 Alas, today is not that day.
 And as that famous T-shirt worn by busty bimbos goes; tomorrow doesn't look good either...
 Nevertheless this, among most things in life  is simply a means to an end.
-And what an end its proving to be..
+And what an end it's proving to be..